opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 ..
 Attention::

     The member interfaces of a LAGG must be unassigned before creation.
-Check in :menuselection:`Interfaces --> Assignements` and delete the assignement if necessary.
+Check in :menuselection:`Interfaces --> Assignments` and delete the assignment if necessary.

 - | Go to :menuselection:`Interfaces --> Other Types --> LAGG` and add a new entry: